bryant1410/dotfiles/README.md

 ### Main Computer

-In a computer I actively use (a "main" one), has Ubuntu and I have sudo access, also run:
+These are additional steps for a computer I actively use (a "main" one), has Ubuntu and I have sudo access.
+It requires Python 3 or Python 2 with the package `enum34` installed.
+Run:

 ```bash
 git submodule update --init --recursive dotbot-apt-get